cse110-fa22-group3/cse110-fa22-group3/admin/cipipeline/phase1.md

   - Used to automate the process of creating documentation for all of our code in our codebase
   - Reads all of the headers for every function in all JavaScript files and outputs to Github Pages

+- Unit Testing
+  - Used to automate the process of running unit tests for functions that we want to inspect
+  - Currently runs one test file for Password Holder API

 ### Diagram:

 ![plot](phase1.drawio.png)